← AI Operations Tools

 Expected cost <$5/item

-Classifier runs independently.
-Spot-check only.
-Demote back to HITL if cost rises above $10 (hysteresis prevents oscillation).
+Classifier runs independently with spot-checks only.
+Illustrative rule: demote back to HITL if cost rises above $10 (hysteresis prevents oscillation).

 Connection to the Templeton Ratio